MarionC749/LIDA-SEEDS/README.md

 ## Data 📊

-The `Raw_Data` (in `Data`) folder contains all the raw datasets required for the cleaning and scraping steps.
-The cleaned datasets can be found in the `Processed_Data`.
+The `Raw_Data` (in `Data`) folder contains all the raw datasets required for the collecting, integrating and cleaning steps.
+The processed datasets can be found in the `Processed_Data`.

 Different datasets were collected, cleaned and joined to have the following variables ready for modelling: